PCRuniversum/PCRedux/joss/paper.md

 amplification curve quality.
 In-house laboratory guidelines appear to facilitate the evaluation of amplification curves, but these do not transfer to other laboratories [@bustin_why_2010; @taylor_ultimate_2019; @kim_experimenting_2018].
-To date, there is no open-source software package that provides classical biostatistical methods-based ("explainable") machine learning on amplification curves.
-Furthermore, no class-labeled datasets exists that can be used in this context.

 Automatically extracted features from amplification curves could provide a solid ground for the classification of amplification